DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Experiments

-\textbf{PAE Sample Space Perspective:} When training PAE generators, we find that the main challenge caused by the noisy gradient is the degenerated solution presented as mode collapse, and the theoretical modeling is constructed in section~\ref{sec:aux_task}.
+$\bullet$ \textbf{Noisy Feedback Causes Generative Training Degenerate:} When training PAE generators, we find that the new challenge caused by the noisy gradient feedback is the degenerated solution presented as mode collapse, and the theoretical modeling is constructed in section~\ref{sec:aux_task}.
 We visualized the training result of the generated PAEs on the setting of \textit{Yolov5}, \textit{base} transformation, and COCO dataset.
 The results of training without the auxiliary residual task are shown in Figure~\ref{fig:patches_before_aux_task}.
-Although these samples achieve attack capabilities, they exhibit significant mode collapse with only pixel-level weak differences between different samples.
-Figure \ref{fig:patches_after_aux_task} illustrates the results under the same configuration after introducing the residual task.
-The first row, the second row, and the last two rows represent the case with attack weight $\lambda=0$, $\lambda=1$, and $\lambda$ sampled between $[0, 1]$, respectively.
-It can be observed that the diversity of the generations is significantly enhanced.
+Although these PAEs achieve attack capabilities, they exhibit significant mode collapse with only pixel-level weak differences between different PAEs.
+Figure~\ref{fig:patches_after_aux_task} illustrates the results under the same configuration after introducing the residual task.
+The first row, the second row, and the last two rows represent the case with attack weight $\lambda=0$, $1$, and sampled between $[0, 1]$, respectively.
+It can be observed that the diversity of the generations is significantly enhanced, especially when $\lambda=1$ (row 2 of Figure~\ref{fig:patches_before_aux_task} and~\ref{fig:patches_after_aux_task}), where the training objectives are equivalent.

+We visualize the patch generation results for other target models in Figure~\ref{fig:diff_model_patches}.
+Without the residual-guided training, the generated patches are identical in all four target models.
+Residual-guided training successfully finds diverse solutions when attacking each model.
+Although the explored PAE patterns are not diverse, the escape behavior of the degenerated and identical solution is consistent.
+Exploring more diverse aggressive solutions might be a difficult task within limited training computation, as finding each pattern requires a large number of queries under the assumption of limited feedback information.

+In addition, this mode collapse is different from the posterior collapse in variational autoencoders (\textit{VAE}), in which the noise is injected in latent $\mathbf{Z}$ for prior-based regularization instead of stemming from the task.

+Moreover, although diversity is not the primary goal of the attack tasks, this mode collapse is weakening the attack performance of dynamic PAEs to be close to static PAEs, thus we recognize it as the degeneracy problem.

+$\bullet$ \textbf{Residual-Guided Training Overcomes the Degeneracy Problem:} To show the different PAEs in Figure~\ref{fig:patches_after_aux_task} and~\ref{fig:diff_model_patches} is generated based on the \textit{attacker's observation} rather than randomly generated, we further analyze the latent representation $\mathbf Z$ of the trained generator.
+We first annotate the latent representations based on the style of PAEs, and apply \textit{LDA} for dimension reduction.
+The result is shown in Figure~\ref{fig:clust}, indicating that the model successfully learns a linearly decomposable representation of PAEs.
+We conduct the K-nearest neighbor (KNN) search (k=3) in the dimension-reduced space and visualize the corresponding physical context in Figure~\ref{fig:clust_context}.
+The outcomes demonstrate that the KNN result has significant similarity with the KNN query in terms of certain characteristics, including human actions, the chromatic attributes of clothing, and the exposed body parts~\emph{et al.}, indicating that our model successfully learns a distinction between $\mathbf P_\mathrm{X}$ based on the vulnerability of the target model by learning PAE generation.